The Holocaust in German-occupied Serbia: Role of the Wehrmacht

 The SS-commander Harald Turner, Chief of the German military administration in Serbia summed up how the Nazis carried out the genocide of Serbian Jews:

 Already some months ago, I shot dead all the Jews I could get my hands on in this area, concentrated all the Jewish women and children in a camp and with the help of the SD (i.e. Sicherheitsdienst – Nazi Security Services) got my hands on a "delousing van," that in about 14 days to 4 weeks will have brought about the definitive clearing out of the camp...

 — Dr. Harold Turner's letter to Karl Wolff, dated April 11, 1942.

 While the Germans were exclusively responsible for attempted extermination the Jews of Serbia proper, they were assisted by local collaborators in the Nedić government and others, who helped round up the Jews, Romani and Serbs who opposed the German occupation.
 Dimitrije Ljotić founded a Serbian pro-Nazi and pan-Serbian fascist party Zbor.
-It was very active organization that published a large quantity of extreme anti-Semitic literature.
+It was very active organization that published a large quantity of extreme antisemitic literature.
 The military wing of Zbor, the so-called Serbian Voluntary Guard actively supported the Gestapo in the elimination of Jews.

 SS-Oberführer Emanuel Schäfer, Befehlshaber der Sicherheitspolizei und des SD in Serbia, who was convicted in Germany in 1953 for aiding and abetting murder, famously cabled Berlin after the last Jews were killed in May 1942: